visgl/loaders.gl/docs/api-reference/gltf-loaders/glb-builder.md

 // All data added, we can encode const arrayBuffer = gltfBuilder.encodeAsGLB();

-// The encoded `ArrayBuffer` represents a complete image of the data saveBinaryFile(filename, arrayBuffer);
+// The encoded `ArrayBuffer` represents a complete binary representation of the data that can be written atomically to file saveBinaryFile(filename, arrayBuffer);
 ```